mcikalmerdeka/retrivia-app/README.md

 # Retrivia

-A nostalgic web application for capturing and reliving special moments.
-Retrivia helps you create photostrips with captions, add memorial notes to preserve your feelings, and easily retrieve past memories through a semantic search.
-Built with Next.js, TypeScript, and Tailwind CSS.
+- Retrivia comes from "Retrieve" (bringing back past moments) with a touch of nostalgia.
+The web application allows users to create memorable photostrips of special moments and add personal memorial notes to preserve the emotions and context of each memory.
+In the future, a semantic search feature will make it easy to find and relive these moments based on the content of your memorial notes.

+- Built with Next.js, TypeScript, and Tailwind CSS.

 ## Features